zerocracy/farm/README.md

 Just fork it, make changes, run `mvn clean install -Pqulice,codenarc`, and submit a pull request.
 Read [this](http://www.yegor256.com/2014/04/15/github-guidelines.html), if lost.
+Don't forget to add documentation for groovy scripts if create new stakeholder.

 ## License